w-decker/GaTech_Code/README.md

 # Using this repo

-To take full advantage of this walkthrough, it is recommended that you clone this repo.
-I have also uploaded the notebook to Google Colab [here](https://colab.research.google.com/github/w-decker/GaTech_Code/blob/main/gatech_code.ipynb).
+To take full advantage of this walkthrough, it is recommended that you clone this repo to your local disk and review it in VSCODE. `mermaid` cannot be rendered in GitHub; this is how some figures/diagrams are generated in the notebook.
+VSCODE has an [extension](https://marketplace.visualstudio.com/items?itemName=vstirbu.vscode-mermaid-preview) which renders inline `mermaid` code.

 ```bash
 git clone https://github.com/w-decker/GaTech_Code.git
 ```

-Specifically, `mermaid` cannot be rendered in GitHub.
-This is how some figures/diagrams are generated in the notebook.
+I have also uploaded the notebook to Google Colab [here](https://colab.research.google.com/github/w-decker/GaTech_Code/blob/main/gatech_code.ipynb).

 ### Information on the "parent" code